SaurabSab/Multiclass-Classification-Model/README.md

 Give credit here.
 - This project was inspired by...
 - References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on Convoluted Neural Networks

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [SaurabSab]

 <!-- Optional -->